Ozark National Scenic Riverways River Levels (Current River & Jacks Fork)

 NOTE: Flood level = 4.00 ft.

-**UPPER CURRENT NOTE** I have floated from Baptist to Akers (the swiftest part of the Current River) with this guage reading about 1.32 ft. before.
+**UPPER CURRENT RIVER ADMIN NOTE** I have floated from Baptist to Akers (the swiftest part of the Current River) with the Akers gauge reading about 1.32 ft. before.
 I did drag in spots mainly between Baptist and Cedar Grove, but only had to get out a few times due to the fact that there was definitely no paddling through the shallowness.
 Many of the drag spots we paddled right on through and there were plenty of deep holes along the entire stretch.
 We had a fully loaded canoe (3 people and a cooler) and would do it all over again if if given the chance at that gauge depth, since the benefit of the upper stretch of the river (Baptist to Cedar Grove) is that most people steer away from the low water, which sets the scene for some privacy on the river.
-Since I don't mind some dragging and walking some, a 1.00 ft. gauge reading would probably be my personal cut-off for the Baptist to Cedar Grove stretch with an empty canoe and a a 1.30 ft. gauge reading for a fully loaded canoe.
+Since I don't mind some dragging and walking some, a 1.00 ft. gauge reading would probably be my personal cut-off for the Baptist to Cedar Grove stretch with an empty canoe and a 1.20 ft. gauge reading for a fully loaded canoe.
 Below that gauge depth, I'd opt for floating below Cedar Grove.
 Welch Spring (just above Akers) replenishes the rivers floatability tremendously.

 44.6 miles long.
 This tributary of the Current River is one of the wildest and most scenic o fhte Missouri Ozark streams.
 The first 25 miles from the Prongs to Bay Creek - its deep valley is nearly a canyon and in the springtime provides beautiful class II water with an average gradient drop of 8.3 ft. per mile for this stretch.
 From Alley Spring to Two Rivers is a beautiful class I river and is floatable year round.